Lesson Plan - Get It!

 - Does it give the document purpose or meaning for existing?

 Not really.
-Instead, it is what is written in the middle of that statement that gives the document its purpose.
+Instead, what is written in the middle of that statement gives the document its purpose.

 The Preamble explains that the purpose of the Constitution is to modify the current country to create a better government.